 - Put your blown eggs in a bowl of water with a bit of soap to get the insides as clean as possible.
 You most likely wont get them pristine but they’ll dry out inside and be fine for the Easter season.
 I’ve never had a problem with mold or anything yucky.

-This year, we were feeling extra fancy (and I packed our pipe cleaners for our move) so we used ribbon.
-I took a plastic craft needle and fed some thin ribbon through each end of the egg.
-At the top I’d created a hoop by tying a knot to act as the hook for the blown egg – at the bottom, I just tied a double knot.
+- Ribbon is also a good way to hang your blown eggs.
+Take a plastic craft needle and feed some thin ribbon through each end of the egg.
+At the top create a hoop by tying a knot to act as the hook for the blown egg.
+At the bottom, Itie a double knot.
 You can work it however you want and even add extra ribbons here and there.
 I’m not so crafty and I get bored quickly so one ribbon worked for me!
-For more inspiration, The Artful Parent has some fun ideas for decorating your blown eggs, too.

 Sometimes its a craft.
 Sometimes its an object lesson.
 That’s why I love Nature’s God.